thnhmai06/thnhmai06/readme.md

 </p>

-- 🔭 I’m currently working on... hmmm, I'm studying at school, and don't have a job
+- 🔭 I’m currently working on... hmmm, I study at school, and don't have a job :(

 - 🌱 I’m currently learning **C++** at school